-In addition to the DUT Rule G16, and all prerequisite subjects as identified in the Learning Table Structure (4.1), the following programme rules apply:- subjects with a final result of less than 40% in each subject is not permitted to reregister in this programme.
-Deregistration from any subjects is subject to the provision of DUT Rule G6.
-(Approved by Senate Rules Comm wef 2014/10)
+In addition to the DUT Rule G16, and all prerequisite subjects as identified in the Learning Table Structure (4.1), the following programme rules apply:-

 - 8.3.4.1 Promotion from Semester 1 to Semester 2: Students must pass a minimum of 3 subjects. - 8.3.4.2 Promotion from Semester 2 to Semester 3: Students must pass all prerequisite subjects. - 8.3.4.3 Promotion from Semester 3 to Semester 4: Students must pass a minimum of 3 full subjects.